tcjdesign/dockerfiles/ftb-infinity/README.md

 # ftb-infinity
-Feed The Beast Infinity modpack
-Made by Feed The Beast at https://feed-the-beast.com
+Feed The Beast Infinity modpack made by Feed The Beast at https://feed-the-beast.com

 Modpack for Minecraft 1.7.10.
 Infinity is the general all-purpose pack from the FTB team that is designed for solo play as well as small and medium population servers.
 The pack for all people.